 Our Charlotte divorce attorneys will guide you through this stressful and difficult time in your life.
 We take a cutting-edge approach to handling divorce, child custody, adoption and other family-related legal matters across the State of North Carolina, employing technology to make the process easier on you.

-Unlike your typical court case, a divorce case is often far more complex and involved.
-Contact us today to learn more about the steps along the way, in the North Carolina separation and divorce process.Family Law Attorneys Who Listen to Their Clients
+Unlike your typical court case, a family law case is often far more complex and involved.
+Contact us today to learn more about the steps along the way.Family Law Attorneys Who Listen to Their Clients

 We understand that you cannot take a “cookie cutter” approach to all cases.
 The strategy for handling each case is specific to the circumstances and needs of each particular client.
 In some cases, the individuals involved are willing to handle issues amicably, and the strategy is much more relaxed and straightforward.
 In other cases, the tension is at an all-time high, and resolving issues will not be as cordial.
 In those cases, we are ready to employ creative and aggressive strategies to help our clients, whether we are in the negotiation process or at trial in court.
 No matter the strategy, legal services necessarily involve listening to clients and explaining the different family law matters to them.